Effexor: Side Effects, Withdrawal, and Addiction

 Table of Contents

 Effexor works by affecting the two “feel good” chemicals in the body, norepinephrine, and serotonin.
-Essentially, it disables the body to reabsorb them, making both more readily available for use, hence increasing mood.
+The drug works by making both more readily available for the body to use, and boosting your mood.
 This mood increase is what is deemed responsible for alleviating depression and anxiety symptoms.

 Need help getting addiction treatment?